 Closed Loop Feedback: The Missing Lead Generation Huddle

-Those of us involved in the complex sale can learn a lot from the team huddle.
+Sales and marketing can learn a lot from the team huddle.
 Lead generation is an iterative process that requires consistent closed-loop feedback.
 Closing the loop on a regular basis allows you to constantly learn from each interaction.

 I define closed-loop feedback as the principle of eliciting a continuous flow of pertinent information from the sales team that tracks each qualified lead from start to end, whether to sales close or to rejection.

 By using closed-loop-feedback, Nortel Networks, watched their revenues from sales leads double every quarter for six consecutive quarters.
 Also, their close rate on sales leads has increased by 500 percent since they kicked off the program.